kryptine/iTasks-SDK/README.txt

 === Setup ===

 = Preparation of the IDE =
-- Make sure that this SDK is placed in the folder of the Clean 2.3 32-bit distribution (the one that contains "CleanIDE.exe") and is called "iTasks-SDK".
+- Make sure that this SDK is placed in the folder of the Clean 2.4 32-bit distribution (the one that contains "CleanIDE.exe") and is called "iTasks-SDK".
-- Copy the file "iTasks-SDK/Compiler/_SystemArray-patched.icl" to "Libraries/StdEnv/_SystemArray.icl"
+- Copy the files "iTasks-SDK/Compiler/StdGeneric.dcl" "iTasks-SDK/Compiler/StdGeneric.icl" and to "Libraries/StdEnv/" (overwriting the existing files)
 - Start the CleanIDE
 - Import the "iTasks" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks.env" file.